 Back in grade school, even if you didn’t do particularly well in a given subject, you could get an “E” for effort, assuming you tried hard enough.
-Unfortunately, when it comes to weight loss, “E” is about the only letter most of us ever see, and frankly, after a while, that innocuous little vowel gets downright annoying.
-What does a person have to do to get an “H” (for hardbody), an “S” (for svelte) or at least an “L” (for less flabby than last year)?
+Unfortunately, when it comes to weight loss, “E” is about the only letter most of us ever see, and, after a while, that innocuous little vowel gets downright annoying.
+What does a person have to do to get an “S” (for strong or svelte) or at least a “T” (for more toned than last year)?

 If your attempts at weight loss have met mostly with mixed and temporary successes, don’t despair!
 For one thing, the past is in the past.
 Demerits from previous terms do not carry over to the current one, and, happily, you can learn from your mistakes (see below).
 For another thing, if losing weight were simple and easy, everybody would have done it by now!
 Give yourself some credit for persisting in the face of adversity.

 The fact is, it can be extremely challenging to achieve and maintain a healthy weight, particularly in this culture of conveniences, extremes and excesses.
 Plus, with so many complex diet and weight-loss programs out there (and so much conflicting advice), you can easily spend years working your way through them all without ever achieving an ideal balance or lasting results.

 It’s kind of like ending up in a graduate-level organic chemistry class without ever having taken the intro course: Until you have some perspective and basic skills under your belt, not much is going to sink in except a deep, dunce-like sense of frustration.

 To make sense of weight loss once and for all, it may be that what you really need is a high-altitude overview of what’s required and how it all fits together – and maybe a study guide to coach you through the core material.